February is the heart health awareness month in Australia, aiming to raise awareness on health-related diseases.

 Improve heart health by following these tips.
 All these factors are connected.
 Therefore, it is essential to live a happy, healthy lifestyle and reduce stress.
 Do some exercise, practice yoga, and take a minute to relax to improve heart health.

-Every month of February, National Heart Health Month is acknowledged by encouraging Australians to raise awareness of the dangers of heart disease.
+Every February is National Heart Health Month, when we encourage Australians to learn more about the risks of heart disease, raising awareness of the dangers.
 And 2022 is no different.
 While many are still amid the pandemic, looking after oneself should be on topmost priority.

 To better understand the risk factors, enrol in a first aid course.